Mljet: History

 Mljet was discovered by ancient Greco-Roman geographers, who wrote the first records and descriptions.
 The island was first described by Scylax of Caryanda in the 6th century BC; others prefer the text, Periplus of Pseudo-Scylax.
 In both texts, it is named Melite and supported by Apollonius of Rhodes.
 Agathemerus and Pliny the Elder call the island Melita.

-Agesilaus of Anaxarba in Cilicia, the father of Oppian, was banished to Mljet by the Roman Emperor Septimius Severus (AD 145–211) (or to Malta by Lucius Verus: see Oppian).
+Agesilaus of Anaxarba in Cilicia, the father of Oppian, was banished to Mljet by the Roman Emperor Septimius Severus (AD 145–211) (or to Malta by Lucius Verus).